grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They run underwater for 24 hours, but at the next nightfall, they decide to surface to recharge the batteries_

 * [ ] _They rendezvous with the Gnat, who left the depot after them; Shakes tells them that the authority sub wrecked the depot, and knows they are carrying war contraband._
+	* Hemi or Cass (whoever hears Shakes first on sonar):
+		* "I think Shakes might have overdone it, he sounds like a 200 meter tanker"
+		* "Well, maybe instead of being a decoy, he'll just drown us out."
 	* Remember: the Gnat has to mate with the _Prospect_ from underneath.
 	* Shakes fills them in on what happened since they left the depot:
 		* They arrived a couple of days after the _Prospect_ left